boschresearch/blech-doc/website/content/en/blog/articles/no-globals/index.md

 ## Dataflow between different functions

 Assume a second embedded function `prepare_step` that prepares the input for function `step`.
-For this calculation it uses the previous value of parameter `output` and the `input`.
+For this calculation it uses the previous value of parameter `output` and the current `input`.
 To simplify the example, we assume it does not need to save internal state from one activation to the next.

 ```C